-Yes, you can use the Feedback activity properties in workflows to trigger your workflow based on contacts' responses.
+Yes, you can use the NPS activity properties in workflows to trigger your workflow based on contacts' NPS responses.
+The properties include:

 No. Customer feedback aligns the way businesses craft the customer experience with the way modern consumers prefer to engage with those businesses.
 On average, for every additional question you add to a survey, you decrease your overall response rate by 30 – 50%.
 Keep it short and simple for both businesses and end-customers.